ibm-cloud-docs/containers/cs_cluster_scaling.md

   ```
   {: screen}

 7. [Taint the worker pools](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#worker_pool_taint) that you want to autoscale so that the worker pool does not accept workloads except the ones that you want to run on the autoscaled worker pool.
 You can learn more about taints and tolerations in the [community Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
 As an example, you might set a taint of `use=autoscale:NoExecute`.
-In this example, the `NoExecute` toleration evicts pods that do not have the matching the toleration.
+In this example, the `NoExecute` taint evicts pods that do not have the toleration corresponding to this taint.

 8. [Install the cluster autoscaler add-on](#ca_addon).